Bill

 AI Summary

-This bill, known as the STEWARD Act of 2025, establishes a pilot grant program to improve recycling accessibility across the United States, particularly in underserved communities.
-The Environmental Protection Agency (EPA) will administer competitive grants ranging from $500,000 to $15 million to eligible entities like states, local governments, and tribes, with at least 70% of funds dedicated to projects in underserved areas.
-The grants can be used to increase transfer stations, expand curbside recycling collection, and leverage public-private partnerships to reduce recyclable material collection and transportation costs.
-The program aims to develop recycling infrastructure using a hub-and-spoke model, prioritizing communities with limited existing recycling facilities.
-Additionally, the bill requires the EPA to collect comprehensive data on recycling and composting infrastructure, including an inventory of materials recovery facilities, information about recycling and composting programs, and a study on how recyclable materials are diverted from circular markets.
-The bill authorizes $30 million annually from 2025 to 2029 for the grant program and $4 million annually for data collection and reporting activities, with the federal government covering up to 95% of project costs.
-The goal is to significantly improve recycling accessibility, reduce waste, and develop more efficient recycling systems across the United States.
+This bill establishes the Recycling Infrastructure and Accessibility Program (RIAP), a pilot grant program administered by the Environmental Protection Agency (EPA) to improve recycling accessibility in underserved communities.
+The program will provide competitive grants ranging from $500,000 to $15 million to eligible entities like states, local governments, and Indian Tribes, with at least 70% of funds dedicated to projects in underserved communities.
+Grants can be used to increase transfer stations, expand curbside recycling collection, and leverage public-private partnerships to reduce material collection and transportation costs.
+The federal government will cover up to 95% of project costs.
+Additionally, the bill requires the EPA to collect and report comprehensive data on recycling and composting infrastructure, including inventorying materials recovery facilities, estimating recycling and composting program access, developing standardized recycling rates, and studying how recyclable materials are diverted from circular markets.
+The program is authorized $30 million annually from 2025 to 2029, with the goal of significantly improving recycling infrastructure and understanding recycling challenges across the United States.

 Committee Categories